Radio Free Asia

 China regularly conducts “strike hard” campaigns in Xinjiang, including police raids on Uyghur households, restrictions on Islamic practices, and curbs on the culture and language of the Uyghur people, including videos and other material.

 While China blames some Uyghurs for “terrorist” attacks, experts outside China say Beijing has exaggerated the threat from the Uyghurs and that repressive domestic policies are responsible for an upsurge in violence there that has left hundreds dead since 2009.

-Reported by Norbu Damdul for RFA’s Tibetan service.
-Translated by Karma Dorjee.
-Written in English by Richard Finney.
+Reported by Shohret Hoshur for RFA’s Uyghur Service.
+Translated by RFA’s Uyghur Service.
+Written in English by Joshua Lipes.